Best Running Shirts for Men of 2026

 What we didn’t like: It’s surprisingly heavy for a singlet.
 Not for those looking for protection from UV rays

-The rabbit Welcome to the Gun Show Tank, which we’ll refer to as a singlet, has us dreaming of hot weather just for an excuse to wear this shirt.
+The rabbit Ice Perf Tank, which we’ll refer to as a singlet, has us dreaming of hot weather just for an excuse to wear this shirt.
 Spending most of our time with it in coastal southern California in the mid to high 70s, we found it fun to wear, with breathable fabric following in line with its naturally breathable design as a singlet.
-That's what makes the rabbit Welcome to the Gun Show Tank our winner for best sleeveless running shirt.
+That's what makes the rabbit Ice Perf Tank our winner for best sleeveless running shirt.

 Our reviewer often likes to go shirtless when weather conditions are appropriate for something like a singlet.
 Still, some instances call for modesty, and some marginal sun protection at minimum is good for everyone.
-Compared to other singlets we’ve tried, the rabbit Welcome to the Gun Show Tank offers the best stretch, breathability, comfort, and lack of cling, giving it the edge for the best sleeveless running shirt on our list.
+Compared to other singlets we’ve tried, the rabbit Ice Perf Tank offers the best stretch, breathability, comfort, and lack of cling, giving it the edge for the best sleeveless running shirt on our list.

 The rabbit Tank is made of rabbit MESH, 95% polyester, and 5% elastane, with a perforated pattern across the shirt.
 The polyester does the wicking and breathing, and the elastane does the stretching.

-Customer reviews often highlight the semi-fitted style of the rabbit Tank, describing it as tailored, athletic, or even just “fitted,” referring to a slight taper in the midsection.
+• This rabbit tank has a semi-fitted style.
+We'd describe it as almost tailored, athletic, or even just “fitted,” referring to a slight taper in the midsection.
 This feature helps keep the shirt from bouncing around.
-One reviewer mentioned that they often tuck in singlets to keep them still, but didn’t feel that it was necessary on this one.
+Some runners even find it is helpful to tuck in singlets to keep them still, but we didn’t feel that it was necessary on this one.

-Reviewers also mentioned that the straps over the shoulders stay put, are no fuss, and don’t require any adjustment.
-A recurring review talks about how soft the fabric is, even cotton-like, and we agree.
+As far as the tank straps over the shoulders go, they stay put, are no fuss, and don’t require any adjustment.
+The fabric is soft, even cotton-like.
 It’s a pleasant fabric!
-One reviewer mentioned that he had run a marathon in it without issue, and some use it as a daily warm-weather trainer.
+We used it as a daily warm-weather trainer.

-As far as sizing goes, some reviews mention that it runs slim, so it might be worth sizing up if you prefer a looser fit.
+As far as sizing goes, some customer reviews mention that it runs slim, so it might be worth sizing up if you prefer a looser fit.
+We did find the fit to be slimmer than the REI shirts and Patagonia running shirts, so keep that in mind.

-When we pair the Welcome to the Gun Show with a 3” split style running short, the combo makes our reviewer feel pretty fast.
+• When we pair the Ice Perf Tank with a 3” split style running short, the combo makes our reviewer feel pretty fast.
 Maybe this is because that’s what track runners wear, and maybe they’re onto something.

-If singlets are your style, you aren’t looking for a lot of UV coverage, and you want to maximize breathability, the rabbit Welcome to the Gun Show has a lot going for it.
-This tank is the sleeveless shirt we’ll keep reaching for at the peak of summer with a thick layer of sunscreen.
+• If singlets are your style, you aren’t looking for a lot of UV coverage, and you want to maximize breathability, the rabbit Ice Perf Tank has a lot going for it.
+This tank is the sleeveless shirt we’ll keep reaching for at the peak of summer with a thick layer ofsunscreen.

 Other men's running shirts we tested